Get to the starting line with your crayons and pencils!

 new branded product and everything would turn back to normal.
 But that didn't happen.

-The best-selling original American counteraction to the import craze was 1960 Chevy Corvair.
+The best-selling original American alternative to the import craze was 1960 Chevy Corvair.

 We really like cars - especially the American performance

-cars of the late 60s and early 70s.
+cars of the late 60s and early 70s - also known as muscle cars.

 Get Free Samples!

-You don't have to be a gearheads to comprehend that some old school cars rake in huge amounts of money.
+Today, you don't have to be a gearhead to know that famous old cars rake in huge amounts of money.

 1960s and early 1970s classic “muscle cars” Mustang, Camaro, Firebird, Charger and Challenger are some